-Partner, Material Economics
+Partner, Material Economics AB

 Circular Manufacturing Systems – an emerging paradigm in the context of circular economy

 Development and application of a circular economy analysis framework

-We describe a holistic analysis framework that combines technical process simulation, environmental analyses (such as MFA, LCA), optimisation and socio-economic input-output analysis.
+We describe a holistic analysis framework that combines technical process simulation, environmental analyses (such as MFA, LCA), optimization and socio-economic input-output analysis.
 The framework will ease the analysis of emerging circular economy business models and circular value chain structures with respect to environmental, economic and social sustainability, flexibility and robustness.
 We demonstrate the framework on the application of an example case.

 Vibeke Stærkebye Nørstebø

-Research Manager of Operation Research group, SINTEF Technology and Society
+Research Manager of Operation Research Group, SINTEF Technology and Society

 The recycling and waste management industry has a common problem relating to business development: all the easily recyclable waste is already being recycled and prices of recycled raw materials are low compared to primary materials.
-Thus, there is a high demand for new methods to utilise new side streams and sources of waste.
+Thus, there is a high demand for new methods to utilize new side streams and sources of waste.
 We do not have to recycle only from material to material but also from material to elements and then back to completely different materials.
-This way we could take composite ingredients, break them apart, and recycle everything, not just the organic or inorganic material like we do today.
+This way we could take composite ingredients, break them apart, and recycle everything, not just the organic or inorganic material as we do today.
 These solutions include thermolysis (pyrolysis), which involves decomposing materials with heat in the absence of oxygen, and other thermochemical conversions, such as gasification.

 Director Sustainability Services Sweden, Accenture Strategy